Chiral Hodge cohomology and Mathieu moonshin: Introduction

-where $\Sigma_e(q)=\Sigma(q)$, $e(g)$ is the character of the $24$-dimensional permutation representation of $M_{24}$, the series $f_g$ is a certain explicit modular form of weight $2$ for some subgroup $\Gamma^0(N_g)$ of $SL(2,\mathbb Z)$ and $\eta$ is the Dedekind eta function. $\Sigma_g(q)$ satisfies the Rademacher sum property, which is equivariant to the principal modulus property of the MonstrousMcKay-Thompson series.
-Terry Gannon \cite{G} has proven that these McKay-Thompson series indeed determine a $M_{24}$-module: \begin{thm}[Gannon] The McKay-Thompson series as in \cite{EH2} \cite{GHV} determine a virtual graded $M_{24}$-module $K = \sum_{n=0}^\infty K_n q^{n-1/8}$.
-For $n \geq 1$, the $K_n$ are honest (and not only virtual) $M_{24}$-representations. \end{thm} But the proof does not explain any connection to geometry or physics, and a concrete construction of $K$ remains unknown.
+could be naturally decomposed into the sums of the dimensions of the irreducible representations of the largest sporadic group--the Fischer-Griess monster.
+Subsequently, the McKay-Thompson series $\Sigma_g(q)$ for $g$ in $M_{24}$ were proposed in several works \cite{C}\cite{CD}\cite{EH2}\cite{GHV}\cite{GHV2} and Terry Gannon \cite{G} proved that these McKay-Thompson series indeed determine a graded $M_{24}$-module $K$.
+But the proof does not explain any connection to geometry or physics, and a concrete construction of $K$ remains unknown.
+In this work, we will construct a graded vector space from the chiral de Rahm algebra of the K3 surface with graded dimension $\Sigma(q)+2q^{-\frac 1 8}$.

-There is a deep relation between the K3 surfaces and the Mathieu group $M_{24}$.
-Mukai has classified the finite symplectic automorphism groups of K3 surfaces in \cite{K}\cite{M}, which are all isomorphic to subgroups of the Mathieu group $M_{23}$ of a particular type. $M_{23}$ is isomorphic to a one-point stabilizer for the permutation action of $M_{24}$ on $24$ elements.

-If $g$ is a symplectic automorphism of a K3 surface, the functions $\Sigma_g(q)$ admit a geometric interpretation in terms of K3 surfaces.
-Thomas Creutzig and Gerald H\"ohn in \cite{CH} showed that \begin{thm}[Creutzig-H\"ohn] For a non-trivial finite symplectic automorphism $g$ acting on a K3 surface $X$, the equivariant elliptic genus and the twining character determined by the McKay-Thompson series of Mathieu moonshine agree, i.e. one has

-\end{thm} They also showed that the complex elliptic genus of a K3 surface can be given the structure of a virtual $M_{24}$-module which is compatible with the $H$-module structure for all possible groups $H$ of symplectic automorphisms of K3 surfaces under restriction.

-In this work, we will construct a graded vector space from the chiral Hodge cohomology of the K3 surface with graded dimension $\Sigma(q)+2q^{-\frac 1 8}$.

-Let $X$ be a complex manifold.
-In ~\cite{MSV}\cite{ MS}, Malikov, Schectman and Vaintroba introduced a sheaf of vertex algebras $\Omega_X^{ch}$, called chiral de Rham algebra.
+Chiral de Rham algebra $\Omega_X^{ch}$ is a sheaf of vertex algebras on a complex manifold $X$ constructed by Malikov, Schectman and Vaintrob in ~\cite{MSV}\cite{MS}.
 The sheaf has a $\mathbb Z\times \mathbb Z_{\geq 0}$ grading

-by fermionic number $p$ and conformal weight $k$.
-And the weight zero piece coincides with the ordinary de Rham sheaf.
-This construction has substantial applications to mirror symmetry and is related to stringy invariants of $X$ such as the elliptic genus \cite{Bor}.
-According to \cite{Kap}, If $X$ is a Calabi-Yau manifold, its cohomology, called \textsl{chiral Hodge cohomology} $H^*(X,\Omega_X^{ch})$, can be identified with the infinite-volume limit of the half-twisted sigma model defined by E. Witten.
+by conformal weight $k$ and fermionic number $p$.
+And the weight zero piece of the sheaf coincides with the ordinary de Rham sheaf.
+According to \cite{Kap}, If $X$ is a Calabi-Yau manifold, its cohomology $H^*(X,\Omega_X^{ch})$, which is called \textsl{chiral Hodge cohomology} , can be identified with the infinite-volume limit of the half-twisted sigma model defined by E. Witten.
+This construction has substantial applications to mirror symmetry: Borisov established a relation between these sheaves of vertex algebras for mirror Calabi-Yau hypersurfaces and complete intersections in toric varieties in \cite{Bor}.